JvanKatwijk/sdr-j-fm/README.md

 ========================================================================

-Some significant modifications were makde by Thomas Neder, apart from the "skin", most mods were "under the hood".
+Some significant modifications were made by Thomas Neder, apart from the "skin", most mods were "under the hood".
-The version number of now 3.0
+The version number is now 3.0

 ![fm receiver](/fmreceiver.png?raw=true)

+The most recent version has an additional button to set the program type labels correct for the area, one might select "Europe"  or "USA".

+As usual, next to the sources, an AppImage (for Linux x64) and a Windows installer are available in the releases section.

+Supported devices are sdrplay, hackrf, adalm pluto, line and the good old dabstick.
+Note that on Windows, if you ahve installed a library 3.11 for SDRplay devices, the "old" 2.13 library will not be accessible.

+You can choose  one of two "skin"s using a command line parameter Choose -A for the one, and -B for the other skin.
+Of course the setting is maintained between program invocations.
+Since the setting is kept in the "ini" file, you can edit the "ini" file (file ".jsdr-fm.ini"  in the user's home directory (folder)).

 -------------------------------------------------------------------------
 Nww: appImage (july 2021)